kelsangt/Lets-Be-Friends/README.md

 - **Thursday:** Deploy project to GitHub pages.
 Look over all the files and make revisions as needed.

-# Bonus Features
+# Additional Upcoming Features

-- This game can be expanded by adding a 2D walking aspect: The user model can walk around a town, interacting with other people to begin interactions.
-This will then transition to the competitive interaction mode, where the user makes decisions in order to win the interaction.
+- 2D walking portion: The user model can walk around a town, interacting with other people to begin interactions.
+This will then transition to the interaction mode, where the user makes decisions in order to win the interaction.
-- Another expansion is the ability to have multiple pets and swap between them during the competition
+- Players can have multiple pets and swap between them during the interaction
-- This game could also have animations for specific moves made by the pets and idle animation
+- Animations for specific moves made by the pets and idle animation